impeccableai/axii-examples/tasks/failing/README.md

 # Failing
 ## Description
-This script writes the numbers 0 to 14, each on a new line, to a specified output file.
-After writing these numbers, the script raises an exception, simulating a bad situation.
+This Task writes the numbers 0 to 14, each on a new line, to a specified output file.
+After writing these numbers, the Task raises an exception, simulating a bad situation.

 ## Inputs
 None